 Your Windows 10 Password Could Be a Thing of the past Soon

 In this day in age, you won’t find a device that lacks password authentication capability.
-While almost every computer, phone, and tablet in the country are protected by a password, companies are coming up with new ways to protect their devices.
+While almost every computer, phone, and tablet in the country are protected by a password.
+Besides, companies are coming up with new ways to protect their devices.
 Microsoft is the latest example of this.
-They just recently announced that Windows 10 users (an estimated 800 million people) will lose their ability to use a password to sign in.
+They just recently announced that Windows 10 users (an estimated 800 million people).
+Will lose their ability to use a password to sign in.

-Microsoft looks at the traditional user created Windows 10 password as a less secure way to access your computer than the more modern solutions that are already in place.
-Windows Hello, Microsoft’s biometric recognition introduced in 2015, will become fully FIDO2 certified this month.
-FIDO stands for “Fast Identity Online” and it is an alliance that aims to replace passwords by using open standards to drive technologies for more secure methods of authentication.
+Microsoft looks at the traditional user created Windows 10 password as a less secure way to access your computer.
+Along with the more modern solutions that are already in place.
+Windows Hello, Microsoft’s bio-metric recognition introduced in 2015, will become fully FIDO2 certified this month.
+FIDO stands for “Fast Identity Online” and it is an alliance that aims to replace passwords.
+Therefore using open standards to drive technologies for more secure methods of authentication.
 FIDO2 certifications are backed by strong cryptographic security protocols making Microsoft Hello “safer”.

-Yogesh Mehta, Microsoft’s crypto, authentication, and identity manager, stated in a recent conference “We encourage companies and software developers to adopt a strategy for achieving a passwordless future and start today by supporting password alternatives such as Windows Hello.”
-While clearly a strong advocate for the cause, he also stated that getting to this future passwordless society requires “interoperable solutions that work across all industry platforms and browsers.”
+Yogesh Mehta, Microsoft’s crypto, authentication, and identity manager, stated in a recent conference.
+“We encourage companies and software developers to adopt a strategy for achieving a pass wordless future and start today by supporting password alternatives such as Windows Hello.”
+While clearly a strong advocate for the cause, he also stated that getting to this future pass wordless society requires “interoperable solutions”.

 Please like and subscribe to Rezz Tech on all major social media platforms!
 Come back next week for more up to date marketing and IT news, solutions, tips and tricks.